brunograsselli/lgtm/README.md

 ## Configuration

-Configure your GitHub user name and projects you would like to watch by adding the file `~/.lgtm.yml`.
+Create the file `~/.lgtm.yml` with your GitHub user and the projects you would like to watch.

-Eg:
 ```yaml
 repos:
   - brunograsselli/lgtm